awsdocs/amazon-vpc-user-guide/doc_source/VPC_IAM.md

 }
 ```

-**Option 3: VPC with public and private subnets and AWS managed VPN access**
+**Option 3: VPC with public and private subnets and AWS Site\-to\-Site VPN access**

-The third VPC wizard configuration option creates a VPC with a public and private subnet, and creates a VPN connection between your VPC and your own network\.
+The third VPC wizard configuration option creates a VPC with a public and private subnet, and creates a AWS Site\-to\-Site VPN connection between your VPC and your own network\.
 In your IAM policy, you must grant users permission to use the same actions as option 1\.
 This allows them to create a VPC and two subnets, and to configure the routing for the public subnet\.
-To create a VPN connection, users must also have permission to use the following actions:
+To create a Site\-to\-Site VPN connection, users must also have permission to use the following actions:
 + `ec2:CreateCustomerGateway`: To create a customer gateway\.
 + `ec2:CreateVpnGateway` and `ec2:AttachVpnGateway`: To create a virtual private gateway, and attach it to the VPC\.
 + `ec2:EnableVgwRoutePropagation`: To enable route propagation so that routes are automatically propagated to your route table\.
-+ `ec2:CreateVpnConnection`: To create a VPN connection\.
++ `ec2:CreateVpnConnection`: To create a Site\-to\-Site VPN connection\.
 + `ec2:DescribeVpnConnections`, `ec2:DescribeVpnGateways`, and `ec2:DescribeCustomerGateways`: To display the options on the second configuration page of the wizard\.
 + `ec2:DescribeVpcs` and `ec2:DescribeRouteTables`: To gather information about the routes that must be added to the main route table\.